 This course focuses on the study of continuous process improvement, process management, and quality management systems.
 Course work includes case studies and group work which explore data analysis tools and methods including SPC, flowcharting and root causes analysis.
 Students will define, analyze and evaluate a process in a workplace setting.
 A final report will be produced which will outline a process and recommend process improvement.
-(Prerequisite: QS 5170 or equivalent)
+(Prerequisite: QS 5170)

-QOM 6250 - ISO 9000, QS and Self-Assessment - 2 s.h.
+QOM 6250 - ISO 9000, QS and Organizational Self-Assessment - 2 s.h.

 Introduces the student to the various quality certification and award programs in the United States.
-These programs include ISO, QS, and the Malcolm Baldridge Award.
+These programs include ISO, QS, and the Malcolm Baldrige Award.
 The students will become familiar with the criteria for the various programs and will apply critical analysis skills to determine what improvements are needed to be made by organizations seeking quality certifications.

-QOM 6850 - Quality Certificate - 5 s.h.
+QOM 6830 - Program in Quality Applications - 4 s.h.

-A six-month program providing instruction and training in the field of quality in such areas as team building, long-range planning, international quality improvement, labor involvement in quality, and the Malcolm Baldrige National Quality Award.
-The student will receive a certificate from the Association of Quality Participation (AQP-a national quality organization) and Madonna University.
+A once-a-month, six-month weekend program providing instruction and training in the field of quality in such areas as team building, long-range planning, international quality standards and implications, the Malcolm Baldrige National Quality Award, Health Care Industry Quality, Education Quality.
+The student will receive a certificate from the Michigan Quality Council and Madonna University, which may be applied to the master's degree upon completion of the additional project (QOM 6863), facilitated by a Madonna faculty member.

-QOM 6860 - AQP Certificate Project - 1 s.h.
+QOM 6840 - Project in Quality - 1 s.h.

-The student will work with a Madonna University faculty member to develop a project which combines skills acquired in the certificate program to be presented in MGT 6930.
-(Prerequisite: QOM 6850.)
+The student will work with a Madonna University faculty member to develop a project which combines skills acquired in the certificate program to be presented during this course.
+(Prerequisite: QOM 6830)